ohayo35/SDcard-file-system-for-PIC/README.md

 The project attached demonstrate how to create a text file and write a couple of sentences in it.
-The microSD card can then be easily read on a PC as it uses a standard file system (FAT32) It uses MCC (MPLAB Code configurator) and makes it simplke to port to any other 8 bits PIC device
+The microSD card can then be easily read on a PC as it uses a standard file system (FAT32) It uses MCC (MPLAB Code configurator) and makes it simple to port to any other 8 bits PIC device